BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 [JSON-RPC error codes]: https://www.jsonrpc.org/specification#error_object

-Any LSPS building on top of LSPS0 that defines custom errors MUST use the `-32000 to -32099 Server error` range as described in the [JSON-RPC error codes][].
+Any LSPS building on top of LSPS0 that defines custom errors MUST still use the `-32000 to -32099 Server error` range as described in the [JSON-RPC error codes][].

 ---